 An estate planning or eldercare law attorney.

-Many aspects of eldercare planning, including health care proxies, wills and trusts or filing for benefits call for a legal specialist.
+Many aspects of eldercare planning, including health care proxies,

 Who will provide hands-on care and support your family?

 Medical and daily-living care for your parents may call for specialized people and organizations.

 - A medical doctor with a gerontology specialty has studied the specific issues and of aging and their treatment.
 Many hospital medical centers work with gerontology practices to provide seamless care.

 - A long-term care consultant can help you and your family review and choose assisted living communities or nursing homes in your area.
 These professionals typically have relationships with the staff of these facilities and can match them to your parents’ needs.